-- a to shareholders holding shares of any class in respect of which an open market exists on a recognised stock exchange or recognised inter-dealer quotation system at the relevant date: and - b where the consideration for such shares to be contributed are shares of the surviving or consolidated company (or depositary receipts in respect thereof), are shares of any other company (or depositary receipts in respect thereof) that is listed on a national securities exchange or designated as a national market system security on a recognised inter-dealer quotation system, or are held off record by more than 2,000 holders.
+- to dissenters holding shares of any class in respect of which an open market exists on a recognised stock exchange or recognised inter-dealer quotation system at the relevant date; and - b where the consideration for such shares to be contributed are shares of the surviving or consolidated company (or depositary receipts in respect thereof), are shares of any other company (or depositary receipts in respect thereof) that is listed on a national securities exchange or designated as a national market system security on a recognised inter-dealer quotation system, or are held off record by more than 2,000 holders.

-Although the number of dissent actions in the Cayman Islands has fallen since the peak of 2017, those that have been filed show a marked upward trend both in the number of the dissenting shareholders and the value of the shares being dissented.
-This appears to be driven in large part by arbitrage investors, purchasing positions in companies going through mergers particularly with a view to exercising dissent rights.
-In certain notable deals, the company's trading price between announcement of the merger and the closing, and the volume of trading of the company's stock, rose sharply as arbitrage investors increased their positions.
-It remains to be seen what effect this level of dissenter activity will have on deal structure; in some circumstances it has prompted parties to consider alternative structures including schemes of arrangement, being the way in which most takeovers and take-privates were structured in the Cayman Islands prior to the introduction of the merger regime, and merger agreements sometimes include 'maximum dissent' clauses to control the risk.
+Although the number of dissent actions in the Cayman Islands has fallen since the peak of 2017, those that have been filed show a marked upward trend both in the number of the dissenters and the value of the dissent.
+This appears to be driven, at least in part, by arbitrage investors, purchasing positions in companies particularly with a view to exercising dissent rights.
+In certain notable deals, the company's trading price between announcement of the merger and the closing rose sharply as arbitrage investors increased their positions.
+It remains to be seen what effect this level of dissenter activity will have on deal structure; in some circumstances it has prompted parties to consider alternative structures including schemes of arrangement, being the way in which most takeovers and take-privates were structured in the Cayman Islands prior to the introduction of the merger regime.
 Although schemes of arrangement involve court supervision, higher requisite majorities and generally higher deal costs, they do not involve dissenter rights or any other 'cash out' or 'fair value' option.

-To the end of the third quarter of 2022, the Grand Court has ruled on only six merger fair value appraisal actions in the Cayman Islands, while there has been one appeal to the Privy Council, in Shanda Games.
-These decisions set out important guidance as to how the 'fair value' of the dissenter's shares will be determined if a shareholder has validly dissented from a statutory merger.
+To the end of the third quarter of 2020, the Grand Court has ruled on only five merger fair value appraisal actions in the Cayman Islands, while there has been one appeal to the Privy Council, in Shanda Games.
+These decisions set out important guidance as to how, if a shareholder has dissented to a statutory merger, the 'fair value' of the dissenter's shares will be determined.
 The following guidance can be taken from these decisions: